syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfImageEditor/Text.md

 To change the color of the selected text, select the desired text and click on the color buttons available in the sub menu.

+#### Change TextEffect of selected Text

+You can make text as `Bold`, `Italic` or `Underline`, By using TextEffects buttons available in the sub menu.

 ### Using Code

 You can also add the desired text elements over the image from the code programmatically.
 The `AddText` method in the SfImageEditor control is used to add text based on the string value and `TextSettings`.

 ## TextSettings

-TextSettings is defined to set the values for `Color`, `FontSize` and `FontFamily`.
+TextSettings is defined to set the values for `Color`, `FontSize`, `TextEffects` and `FontFamily`.
 By default there are six types of font family has been given in toolbar that are
 `Arial`, `Noteworthy`, `Marker Felt`, `SignPainter`,`Bradley Hand`, `Snell Round hand`.